leash training for dog

 • Benefits of leash training

-When you've finished reading this guide, you'll be equipped with the know-how and equipment needed to get your dog to walk peacefully on a loose leash – even if they put up quite a fight initially.
+After reading this guide, you'll have the know-how and equipment to get your dog to walk peacefully on a loose leash – even if they initially put up quite a fight.

 As in any dog training situation, the key is patience and consistency.